 Breakfast at the hotel.
 By afternoon, check out from the Al Ain hotel and proceed to Abu Dhabi, the capital city of UAE (2 hrs drive).
 On arrival, check-in at Crown Plaza Yas Island or Similar 4 star hotel.

 The world's largest hand-loomed carpet, the fastest roller coaster, the highest high tea, the tower with the greatest lean, the largest cluster of cultural buildings of the 21st century – UAE capital Abu Dhabi isn't afraid to challenge world records.

-For those looking to engage with Gulf culture, Abu Dhabi offers opportunities to understand the UAE's history through museums, exhibitions and tours.
-But thankfully Emirati heritage isn't boxed and mothballed; it's also experienced through strolls around the dhow harbour, haggling in markets and absorbing the atmosphere at shisha cafes.
+For those looking to engage with Gulf culture, Abu Dhabi offers opportunities to understand the UAE's history through museums, exhibitions, and tours.
+But thankfully Emirati heritage isn't boxed and mothballed; it's also experienced through strolls around the dhow harbor, haggling in markets and absorbing the atmosphere at shisha cafes.

-The Sheikh Zayed Grand Mosque, an architectural work of art is one the world’s largest mosques, which features 82 domes, over a 1,000 columns, 24 carat gold gilded chandeliers and the world's largest hand knotted carpet.
-The main prayer hall is dominated by one of the world’s largest chandeliers –10 metres in diameter, 15 metres in height and weighing twelve tonnes.
+The Sheikh Zayed Grand Mosque, an architectural work of art is one the world’s largest mosques, which features 82 domes, over 1,000 columns, 24-carat gold gilded chandeliers, and the world's largest hand-knotted carpet.
+The main prayer hall is dominated by one of the world’s largest chandeliers –10 meters in diameter, 15 meters in height and weighing twelve tonnes.